piegope/doc/docs/en/kb/devolutions-server/how-to-articles/view-server-datasource-logs.md

   title: View {{ en.DPS }} Logs
 ---
 {% snippet icon.badgeInfo %}
-The Log debug information option must be enabled in order to view the logs.
+The Log debug information option must be enabled in order to view the debug logs.
 Consult the [Logging](/server/web-interface/administration/configuration/server-settings/general/logging/) topic for raising the debug level.
 {% endsnippet %}

 The {{ en.DPS }} logs can be consulted in Reports - Data Source Logs